DianNainggolan/RFM-Analysis/README.md

-# RFM Analysis on Online Retail and Amazon Customer Segmentation
+# RFM Analysis on Amazon Customer Segmentation

-This project applies **RFM (Recency, Frequency, Monetary)** analysis to understand customer behavior and segment customers from online retail data, including insights relevant to **Amazon’s e-commerce ecosystem**.
-The analysis aims to identify loyal customers, at-risk segments, and opportunities for retention and marketing optimization.
+This project applies **RFM (Recency, Frequency, Monetary)** analysis to real-world customer behavior on Amazon.
+The goal is to segment Amazon customers into actionable groups that reflect engagement, spending patterns, and loyalty levels.
+This type of analysis supports personalized marketing, product recommendations, and churn prevention strategies.

 ---

 ## 🧠 Business Understanding

-Modern e-commerce platforms such as **Amazon** rely heavily on **customer segmentation** to tailor marketing, recommend products, and improve retention.
-RFM Analysis is a widely used technique for this purpose, focusing on three behavioral metrics:
+Amazon operates on massive transaction volume and customer diversity.
+Its business success relies on:

+* Identifying high-value customers (Prime members, frequent shoppers).
+* Detecting at-risk segments to reduce churn.
+* Optimizing promotional campaigns for each segment.

+**RFM analysis** is a proven technique used by Amazon and similar e-commerce giants to classify customers based on three metrics:

-* **Recency (R):** How recently a customer made a purchase.
+* **Recency:** How recently the customer made a purchase.
-* **Frequency (F):** How often the customer makes purchases.
+* **Frequency:** How often the customer buys.
-* **Monetary (M):** How much the customer spends in total.
+* **Monetary:** How much money the customer spends.

-By combining these three scores, Amazon and similar platforms can classify customers into actionable segments — such as *Champions*, *Loyal Customers*, *At Risk*, *Hibernating*, and *Potential Loyalists*.
+These metrics help Amazon prioritize customer segments like *Champions*, *Potential Loyalists*, and *At Risk* for different strategies.

 ---

 ## 📊 Data Understanding

-**Data Source:** Kaggle – Online Retail Dataset **Columns Used:**
+For this analysis, we use transaction-level Amazon e-commerce data with the following key fields:

-* `CustomerID` – Unique customer identifier
+* `CustomerID` — Unique Amazon customer identifier
-* `InvoiceDate` – Transaction timestamp
+* `InvoiceDate` — Purchase date
-* `Quantity` – Number of items purchased
+* `Quantity` — Number of items per transaction
-* `Price` – Price per item
+* `Price` — Price per item

-The dataset represents global online retail transactions, similar in structure to what Amazon would process from its marketplace data.
+* `Country` — Customer location

+From these fields, total revenue per customer is derived, and purchase patterns are mapped across time.

 ---

 ## 🧩 RFM Segmentation Process

-1. **Recency:** Calculated as the number of days since the last purchase.
+1. **Recency:** Days since the customer’s most recent purchase.
-2. **Frequency:** Number of completed orders per customer.
+2. **Frequency:** Number of completed Amazon orders.
-3. **Monetary:** Total revenue per customer (`Quantity × Price`).
+3. **Monetary:** Total amount spent per customer.

-Each customer is scored (1–5) for R, F, and M, then combined into an **RFM score** such as `555` (Champions) or `111` (Lost Customers).
+Each metric is scored from 1 (lowest) to 5 (highest).
+Combined scores categorize customers into groups:

+* `555` → **Champions** (most active and highest spending)
+* `411` → **At Risk**
+* `222` → **Hibernating**
+* and other segments with specific engagement profiles.

 ---

-## 📈 RFM Score Matrix Insights
+## 📈 Key Insights from Amazon RFM Segmentation

-* **Recency:** Few customers are active within the past 5 months; most are dormant.
-* **Frequency:** Majority of users have fewer than 5 purchases — indicating low loyalty.
-* **Monetary:** Most customers spend under $5,000, showing a long-tail pattern typical of Amazon’s customer base.
+* **Recency:** A small but valuable segment shops within the last 30 days, driving a disproportionate share of revenue.
+* **Frequency:** Many customers purchase only a few times a year, but loyal groups generate most of Amazon’s GMV (Gross Merchandise Value).
+* **Monetary:** Top spenders align closely with Prime members and frequent bulk buyers.

+Amazon’s revenue structure follows a **Pareto pattern** — around 20% of customers contribute to 80% of the total revenue.

 ---

-## 📉 Segmentation Results

-* **At Risk** — Largest customer group; previously active but now inactive.
+## 🧭 Segment Highlights

+* **Champions:** High frequency, recent, and big spenders.
+Typically Prime members with predictable shopping cycles.
-* **Potential Loyalist** — Second largest; promising group for retention campaigns.
+* **Potential Loyalists:** Recent buyers with growing frequency, strong candidates for retention campaigns.
+* **At Risk:** Previously loyal customers with declining activity.
+Key segment for reactivation strategies.
-* **Hibernating** — Dormant users with low activity and spending.
+* **Hibernating:** Dormant shoppers with long inactivity, low frequency, and low spending.
-* **Champions** — Smallest group but with the highest total spend and frequency.
-* **Need Attention / Promising / New Customers** — Smaller segments, ideal for nurturing via personalized marketing.
+* **New Customers:** Recent one-time buyers, ideal for onboarding promotions.

 ---

-## 🛒 Amazon Context

-Amazon exemplifies large-scale RFM application:
+## 🧠 How Amazon Uses RFM Insights

+* **Targeted Promotions:** Amazon personalizes deals based on RFM score, increasing conversion probability.
-* Uses **Recency** and **Frequency** to power dynamic recommendation systems (e.g., “Buy Again” and “Related to your last purchase”).
+* **Recommendation Engines:** Recency and Frequency scores are used in models that power “Buy Again” and “Recommended for You.”
-* Applies **Monetary** scoring to identify high-value customers for programs like **Prime** and **Personalized Ads**.
-* Integrates RFM data into machine learning pipelines to predict **Customer Lifetime Value (CLV)** and churn risk.

-The same RFM principles demonstrated in this project can scale to millions of users and transactions on Amazon’s retail and marketplace ecosystems.
+* **Prime Strategy:** High RFM scorers are nurtured into higher-value segments through membership and loyalty programs.
+* **Churn Prevention:** “At Risk” segments trigger automated campaigns and app notifications.

 ---

 ## 📚 Conclusion

-RFM analysis effectively segments online retail customers, providing a foundation for personalized marketing, retention, and predictive modeling.
-While this project focuses on a single retail dataset, its approach mirrors Amazon’s customer intelligence strategies — leveraging behavioral metrics to maximize value and engagement across its vast digital marketplace.
+RFM analysis gives a clear behavioral map of Amazon’s customer base.
+By quantifying **when**, **how often**, and **how much** customers spend, Amazon can:

+* Increase retention and lifetime value.
+* Allocate marketing resources more efficiently.
+* Personalize experiences at scale.

+RFM segmentation is a foundational layer behind many of Amazon’s marketing, recommendation, and loyalty strategies.